new2me321/webscraper/README.md

 # webscraper
 Trying to build a webscraper tool that can be deployed on a webserver.

+Currently, the web scraper scrapes the occupancy rate at my preferred Gym.

 ## Requirements
     pip install beautifulsoup4
     pip install requests
     pip install celery

-## What it does?
-The web scraper scrapes the occupancy rate at my preferred Gym.

 ## How to deploy on a local server
 ---